Central Commission for Discipline Inspection: Founding, abolition, and reestablishment (1949–1980)

-The main goals of these reforms were to strengthen the autonomy of the control commissions from the local ruling committees and safeguard the powers of the centre, which were threatened during the Gao Gang–Rao Shushi affair.
+The main goals of these reforms were to strengthen the autonomy of the control commissions from the local ruling committees and safeguard the powers of the center, which were threatened during the Gao Gang–Rao Shushi affair.
 However, CCP leadership backtracked; at the 8th National Congress, the autonomy of the CCC and the control commissions was reduced.
 The congress was held in a conservative atmosphere, with the leadership calling for collective leadership of all institutions; the concept of the CCC and the local control commissions having "special rights" to carry out their duties was antithetical to collegial decision-making.
 The CCC was abolished at the 9th Congress (during the Cultural Revolution), and was reestablished at the 11th National Congress.
 The 11th National Congress amended the party constitution to state that the "Central Committee of the Party, local Party committees at the county level and above and Party committees in the army units at the regimental level and above should set up commissions for inspecting discipline".
 The system was in place by December 1978, and a corresponding control system in the military was established in 1981 as the Commission for Discipline Inspection of the Central Military Commission.
-The CCDI's importance was institutionalised by a party regulation that its head must be a member of the Politburo Standing Committee.
+The CCDI's importance was institutionalized by a party regulation that its head must be a member of the Politburo Standing Committee.